AresAB/reminderBot/README.md

 ex:

-`$ reminderBot -r 30` -> Opens up a notepad with a reminder after 30 seconds, repeats after notepad is closed
+`$ reminderBot -r message 30` -> Sends a windows notification with the text "message" after 30 seconds, repeats after notepad is closed

-### `-m | --minute` -> Converts the first input as minutes, and allows for a second input which will be treated as seconds
+### `-m | --minute` -> Converts the first input as minutes, and allows for a third input which will be treated as seconds

 ex:

-`$ reminderBot -m 10` -> Opens up a notepad with a reminder after 10 minutes
+`$ reminderBot -m message 10` -> Sends a windows notification with the text "message" after 10 minutes

-`Repeat? [y/n]` -> After each reminder, it will ask if you want it to repeat
+`Repeat? [y/n]` -> After each notification, it will ask if you want it to repeat

-`$ reminderBot -m 10 30` -> Opens up a notepad with a reminder after 10 minutes and 30 seconds
+`$ reminderBot -m message 10 30` -> Sends a windows notification with the text "message" after 10 minutes and 30 seconds

-`Repeat? [y/n]` -> After each reminder, it will ask if you want it to repeat
+`Repeat? [y/n]` -> After each notification, it will ask if you want it to repeat